libpd/libpd/README.txt

       currently don't have a makefile for Windows.
 Feel free to improve the build system in any way you see fit.

-  * java, objc: Glue for using libpd with Java and Objective C.  Feel free to improve or add support for other languages such as Python or Lua.
+  * java, objc, python: Glue for using libpd with Java, Objective C, and Python.
+Feel free to improve or add support for other languages such as Lua.

   * samples: Currently, this branch only contains one small sample program in C built on top of libpd.
 It's probably redundant, but it may give you